RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/Phases/phase6-automated-alert-pipeline.md

-# Phase 6 — Automated Alert Pipeline
+# Phase 6: Automated Alert Pipeline

 ## Objective

-Build a fully automated detection-to-notification pipeline so that when GuardDuty finds a threat, the security team receives an email alert within minutes — with no manual monitoring of the console required.
+Build a fully automated detection to notification pipeline so that when GuardDuty finds a threat, the security team receives an email alert within minutes with no manual monitoring of the console required.

 ---